NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 # Demo 2: Creating Custom NGC Systems

+## Theoretical Inspiration/Grounding
-In this demonstration, we will learn how to craft our own custom NGC graph/system using ngc-learn's fundamental building blocks -- nodes and cables.
-At its core, part of ngc-learn's fundamental design was inspired by
+In this demonstration, we will learn how to craft our own custom NGC system using ngc-learn's fundamental building blocks -- nodes and cables.
+At its core, part of ngc-learn's fundamental design is inspired by
 <a href="http://www.scholarpedia.org/article/Neuronal_cable_theory">cable theory </a>,
 where neurons, arranged in complex connectivity structures, are viewed as performing dendritic calculations.
 In other words, a particular neuron integrates